Birmingham, Alabama Military Divorce Lawyer

 The courts can complicate the process of a military divorce.
 However, we can prepare for legal barriers that may arise if you or your spouse is in the military.
 Our Birmingham military divorce attorneys can guide you through the process so you understand your legal options.
 Then, we take care of the legal matter so you can focus on moving on.

-Contact our firm today at (205) 855-4860.
-We offer no-obligation consultations to military members and their spouses seeking a divorce.
+We offer free, no-obligation consultations to military members and their spouses seeking a divorce.
 If you choose our firm, we can advocate for your best interests throughout the divorce proceedings.
 Our goal is to make your day better than yesterday.

-Charlotte Christian Law Birmingham Office Location:120 19th St N Suite 237,
+The Law Offices of Charlotte Christian and Associates Birmingham Office Location:120 19th St N Suite 237,

 Birmingham, AL 35203